Crime Data and Analysis

 = ( Criminal Offenses Reported ) / [ ( Students Enrolled ) / 10,000 ]

-Note 2.
-All forcible sex offenses reported as having taken place within an on-campus residence hall are excluded, on account of gross differences in reporting rates among universities with different victim-support policies.
+† All forcible sex offenses reported as having taken place within an on-campus residence hall are excluded on account of the gross differences in reporting rates by universities having different victim-support policies.

-* The number of criminal offenses reported as having taken place on public property within or immediately adjacent to Harvard University’s campuses is divided by 4 (rather than by 2).
-Some such adjustment is necessary in order to make allowance for the HUPD’s relative overreporting of off-campus crime.
+Note 1.
+The number of criminal offenses reported as having taken place on public property within or immediately adjacent to Harvard University’s campuses is divided by 4 rather than by 2.
+A comparatively larger discounting factor is necessary in order to make allowance for the HUPD’s comparative overreporting of off-campus crime.
+More information about this factor is presented by Steven Catalano, interview, Harvard Crimson 26 Mar.
+2004, at 1.

 Number of students enrolled—